ubccr/xdmod-ondemand/11.0/faq.md

 This memory error is caused because the `xdmod-ondemand-ingestor` command loads all records in a log file into memory before loading into the database.
-This error can be mitigated by either splitting the log file into multiple smaller files (described in the [Hints](ingestion-aggregation.md#hints)) or by increasing the php memory limit setting.
+This error can be mitigated by either splitting the log file into multiple smaller files (described in the [Hints](ingestion-aggregation.md#hints)) or by increasing the PHP memory limit setting.